PrivaMesh vs Telegram

 Where PrivaMesh goes further

-PrivaMesh is end-to-end encrypted by default on every message, with no cloud copy on anyone’s server, because there is no server.
+PrivaMesh is end-to-end encrypted by default on every message, with no cloud copy on anyone’s server, because there is no message store.
 There is no phone number, the account is a self-custodial seed phrase, and stealth addresses plus cover traffic hide metadata that Telegram’s infrastructure necessarily sees.
 The trade-off is reach and convenience - PrivaMesh is a focused iOS privacy tool, not a mass social platform.

 The verdict